testem/testem/README.md

 Testem will throw up a big ol' error dialog if the preprocessor command exits with an error code, so code checkers like jshint can used here as well.

 If you need to run a command after your tests have completed (such as removing compiled `.js` files), use the `after_tests` option.
-Note that this command is also run upon quitting.

     after_tests: rm *.js

+However, if you would prefer simply to clean up when Testem exits, you can use the `on_exit` option.

 DIY: Use Any Test Framework
 ---------------------------